julien-picalausa/dice-roll.sh/README.md

 # dice-roll.sh
 Dice rolling sh script with colorized output

 This is  a simple shell script. `/dev/urandom` is used for randomness.
-No bashism, so I expect it to run in most environment
+No bashism, so I expect it to run in most environments

 ## Usage